Lab Report

 Lab Report was an improvisational, dark ambient, band created by Matthew Schultz, Eric Pounder and Chris Blazen in 1989.
 The experimental project gained notoriety as one of the earliest dark ambient musical projects stemming from the Industrial music genre.

 History

 The Chicago-based experimental band was signed to Invisible Records in 1990 and released four CDs with that label.
 The band became notable for their use of the sculptural dulcimer instrument known as the A.T.G. or Anti Tank Guitar created by Matthew Schultz.
-Lab Report membership had always been in rotation with special guests including Genesis P Orridge, Lydia Lunch, Chris Connelly, Jonny Polonsky, Chris Blazen, Becky Allen, Kerry Simonian, Derek Frederickson, Tom Slattery, Dan Burke and more.
+Lab Report membership had always been in rotation with special guests including Genesis P Orridge, Lydia Lunch, Chris Connelly, Jonny Polonsky, Chris Blazen, Becky Allen, Kerry Simonian, Derek Frederickson, Tom Slattery, and more.

 Matthew Schultz went on as the head of Lab Report and released three more albums with the Gein label.
-The project's musical style broadened to covered a wide range and became increasingly multimedia.
+The project's musical style broadened to cover a wide range and became increasingly multimedia.